google/filament/NEW_RELEASE_NOTES.md

   dark fringes to appear (recompile materials)
 - Allow glTF materials with transmission/volume extensions to choose their alpha mode instead of forcing `MASKED`
+- Use flatmat for mat parameter in jsbinding